 We know that dealing with a paternity dispute can be stressful and financially exhausting.
 At Gelman & Associates, you won’t have to worry any further because we’ll provide you with the option you need to deal with your case.
 Our professional family law lawyers at Gelman & Associates will make sure that you get what you deserve, so don’t hesitate to contact us today to schedule one of our free consultations.

-FAQs About Paternity Issues & Disputes
+FAQ: Paternity Issues & Disputes

 Yes.
 Getting a lawyer can provide you with the help and legal advice that you need to best deal with your case.

 On average, you can expect your paternity test results to become available three weeks after sample collection.

 Most paternity disputes are centred around child maintenance, custody rights, and visitation rights for fathers.